 If you are wondering what the geotechnical professionals do, here you go.
 The geotechnical engineer is involved in field and laboratory investigations to determine the engineering properties of site soils.
 The basic responsibilities include obtaining soil and rock samples at different depths across sites, testing samples to determine their strength, compressibility and other factors that affect the behavior of soil and rock when a structure is built on top of it and determining the safe loading level for the soil.
 In short, the work of a geotechnical engineer includes five key activities: desk study or research into existing information, ground investigation (gathering new data), interpretation (understanding new data), analysis and design, and finally construction (or remediation).

-After working in the industry for good 8 years, I decided to pursue a PhD in geotechnical engineering because by then, my thirst for the course had increased so much that I wanted to conduct research.
+After working in the industry for good 8 years, I decided to pursue a PhD in Geotechnical Engineering because by then, my thirst for the course had increased so much that I wanted to conduct research.
 Deep in my heart I cherished my wish to become a professor.
 I chose to do research on landfills.
 So, I looked up at all the prospective research areas in the US and UK universities.
 I got an offer from Cambridge University but financially I could not afford and so finally settled down on the work done by a professor at Michigan State University in US.
-I took guidance from Career Plan where Biruda Virkud worked before.
+I took guidance from Career Plan where iGradGlobal's Biruda Virkud worked earlier.
 With good GRE, TOEFL and TSE scores, recommendations from my professors and my notable work in Master’s thesis, I landed up at MSU with full scholarship.
-Within four years, I finished my PhD and after that I worked at a college as a Professor where I designed a brand new course on geotechnical engineering.
-My love for geotechnical engineering continues till today…..
+Within four years, I finished my PhD and after that I worked at a college as a Professor where I designed a brand new course on Geotechnical Engineering.
+My love for Geotechnical Engineering continues till today…..